How to Create an Emotional Branding Strategy & Brand Examples

 Because it is not the goods or service itself, you pay for the experience.

-In online shopping, from the website up to the time the product is in your hands, did you think they delivered an excellent customer experience?
+In online shopping, from the website to when the product is in your hands, did you think they delivered an excellent customer experience?

 Royal Caribbean Cruise is one of the best-known cruise ships that not only takes you to your dream paradise but will also give you that “royal” experience.